PhotostatEditor/Photostat/CONTRIBUTING.md

 At this point, you're ready to make your changes!
 Don't hesitate to ask for help.

+## Code Style
+At Photostat, we follow the elementary [Code Style](https://docs.elementary.io/develop/writing-apps/code-style).
+If you can, please try to respect the recommended code style.

 ## Pull requests

 If you want to start working on a new feature, please consider opening issue before submitting a PR as we might have already started work on that particular feature or your implementation of that feature might not meet the design vision and goal of the app.